craftsbyshuvro/Sentiment_Analysis/README.md

 To run the program follow below instructions.

 - Download the dataset and place into src directory.
 [Download Dataset Here](https://www.kaggle.com/datafiniti/consumer-reviews-of-amazon-products/download)
-- Set path to the following variables in this file [01.Preporcessing.ipynb](src/01.Preporcessing.ipynb) You will find those files after downloading the whole dataset
+- After downloading the whole dataset you will find 3 csv files.
+Set path of those files to the following variables located in this file [01.Preporcessing.ipynb](src/01.Preporcessing.ipynb)

 ```python
 data1_path = '/consumer-reviews-of-amazon-products/1429_1.csv'